-To make changes in the size of an instance, Google Cloud SQL starts and stops the instance automatically for a short period of time.
-You can’t connect any apps to the instance during that time period.
+To make changes in the size of an instance, Google Cloud SQL starts and stops the instance automatically for a short period, i.e, you can’t connect any apps to the instance during that period.
 For apps built to handle temporary disruptions to database connectivity, this is generally not a problem.

 You can use the SSL protocol to connect to a Google Cloud SQL instance.
 You can configure the instance to be able to connect to it through SSL, once you have created it.
 All the key files and certificates required for a secure connection are available through the Google Developers Console.

 To use Google Cloud SQL instances, you have to:

 Use the MySQL command to start the interactive shell and identify the IP address of the instance and a user; enter SQL commands at the MySQL prompt; use the \s command at the MySQL prompt to make sure that you have a secure connection over SSL.

-Once you install the MySQL client, there are many client programs that you can use besides the mysql program.
-Regardless of the MySQL client you use, you send the IP for a Cloud SQL instance, a password and a user name, just like you would for mysql.
+Once you install the MySQL client, there are many client programs that you can use besides the MySQL program.
+Regardless of the MySQL client you use, you send the IP for a Cloud SQL instance, a password, and a user name, just like you would do it for MySQL.

-- Use common SQL commands – to add users, check status variables such as checking uptime for instances and show the number of threads and connections.
+To add users, check status variables such as checking uptime for instances and show the number of threads and connections.
 You can run some basic SQL commands using any reporting and admin tool that is compatible with MySQL or the MySQL client.

 What is Cloud SQL Application Programming Interface (API)?